karttur/travel/_posts/2006/2006-06-01-image-mt-rwenzori.md

   <a href="{{ site.commonurl }}/images/{{ site.data.images[page.fig9C].source }}"><img src="{{ site.commonurl }}/images/{{ site.data.images[page.fig9C].file }}" alt="image"></a>

-  <figcaption>Tha last leg - we all made it to the Italian match in the 2006 World Cup.</figcaption>
+  <figcaption>John Matte Hut to Ibanda - we all made it to the Italian match in the 2006 World Cup.</figcaption>
 </figure>